shuhari-io/shuhari-io.github.io/_drafts/questions.md

 - How do we encourage an active community?
 Credit system... gain credits for doing things like rating the lessons?
 Creating links between content.

 other opportunities

+##Future goals

+These are some ideas for where we could see Shuhari going as an educational platform.

+- Graph of educational information nodes
+- Self creating lessons from graph links
+- Aggregate existing coursework from content silos